dvyrj/CS-157C-Team-6/README.md

 # CS-157C-Team-6

-This is the repository for our project.
+This is the repository for our project..

+## Installation

-Install Node JS onto your device
+Install Node JS fromc([Node JS Installer](https://nodejs.org/en/download/current/)) onto your system.

 Download repository to your device
 Open two command prompts
 In one command prompt, navigate to the “quick-eats-main/server” folder